Nitesh4b/Ananta/README.md

 5. Submit a pull request detailing your changes.

 ## Contact
-For any inquiries or feedback, please contact Sumit Kumar at nitesh4b@gmail.com.
+For any inquiries or feedback, please contact Nitesh Kumar at nitesh4b@gmail.com.

 ## Acknowledgements
 We would like to acknowledge all the contributors to ANANTA and express our gratitude to the individuals, organizations, and resources that have supported its development.